[ Subbuteo Menu ][ Teams ][ Accessories ][ Index ][ Links ][ Mail Me

 2. Chelsea.
 1960s: Carlisle, Shrewsbury, Birmingham, Leicester, Peterborough, Mansfield.
 1970s: Southend, Oldham, Montrose, Raith Rovers

-• Final version has white trim on the shirt, and is therefore on white plastic rather than flesh coloured.
+• Final version had white collar and cuffs, and is therefore more likely to appear on white plastic rather than flesh.
+More common as a lightweight or zombie.

-• Third version: Not catalogued, but increasingly likely "amber with claret trim" variation from the mid 1970s.
-Motherwell were on this number from 1971/72 until 1973/74 and no mention of trim is made.
+• Third version?: Not catalogued, but increasingly likely "amber with claret trim" variation from the mid 1970s.
+Motherwell were on this number from 1971-72 until 1973-74 although no mention of trim is made.
 Thanks to Matt Johnstone for the improved picture.
+This team has now been spotted in a named box.

 • Was ref 656.732 in France.